-- Service costs comprising current service costs, past-service costs, gains and losses on curtailments and non-routine settlements; and s) Income Taxes i) Current Tax

-- Net interest expense or income
+- Service costs comprising current service costs, past-service costs, gains and losses on curtailments and non-routine settlements; and - Net interest expense or income

 Income tax expense comprises current and deferred taxes.
 Income tax expense is recognized in the statement of profit and loss except to the extent it relates to items recognized directly in equity, in which case it is recognized in equity.